AI, Proof and Formalization Days

 ailys.coordination@ens-lyon.fr.

-The event page is temporary and will be enriched progressively with the final program, registration details, and practical information for participants.
+The event page will be enriched progressively with the final program, abstracts, and practical information for participants.

-A more detailed program page is already available here: Detailed Program.
+A more detailed program page is available here: Program and abstracts.

 Scientific context